shorepine/tulipcc/docs/getting_started.md

 Tulip has been a side project of [mine](https://notes.variogram.com/about) for a few years.
 I've always wanted a small low-power computer I could write code or games or music on, that was portable and didn't have distractions like a web browser or work email.
 Over the years, Tulip has gone through a few iterations from [a bunch of wires](tulip_breadboard.md) to the much more polished and cheap board you just bought from our friends at Makerfabs.
 Along the way, I encouraged [a friend](https://scholar.google.com/citations?user=1H4HuCkAAAAJ&hl=en) to help me with the [music synthesizer underlying Tulip](https://github.com/bwhitman/amy).
 We quickly saw the power and fun of having an excellent analog and FM-style synth that could be controlled in Python on constrained real-time hardware.
 The Tulip you have in your hands is brand new, we constantly chase bugs, add new features, make new music and demos for it.
 There's a small but growing community of like minded people on our [Discord](https://discord.gg/TzBFkUb8pG) who try fun experiments as we build.

 **No one working on Tulip makes any money from it**.
 We're all hobbyists and engineers and scientists and musicians who enjoy working on a small project like this and we hope others can join us.
 Tulip was designed to be incredibly cheap and completely open source.
-You can even [build one yourself!](tulip_build.md).
-I've spent the initial money on PCB design to be able to get this version of Tulip in your hands, and you did pay a tiny amount (single-digit US $) extra over the raw cost of the parts and assembly needed to build Tulip, to support future design work from our partner Makerfabs.
+You can even [build one yourself!](tulip_build.md) I've spent the initial money on PCB design to be able to get this version of Tulip in your hands, and you did pay a tiny amount extra over the raw cost of the parts and assembly needed to build Tulip, to support future design work from our partner Makerfabs.

 **Tulip is fun to use today but still needs help**.
 You should have fun hacking on and using Tulip, and never expect it to be perfect.
 You will run into lots of weirdness and challenges.
 We hope you find those constraints and challenges entertaining and inspiring.
 We're hoping to build a community of people that can work together to make Tulip even better every day.
-We're often amazed that it even works this well today.
-We're pushing the limits of very constrained hardware.
-A very low power all-in-one computer with high-res screen that supports more Juno-6 polyphony than Roland's own modern products, that can run Python code every 16th note?
-This is very cool to us, and we hope you agree and can help us make it even better.
-And remember, if the Tulip firmware doesn't do it for you, you can always use the hardware you bought for your own creations.
+Remember, if the Tulip firmware doesn't do it for you, you can always use the hardware you bought for your own creations.
 You can easily remove our firmware and flash it yourself using the ESP-IDF or Arduino.

 If you have problems with Tulip, you can find us on GitHub [issues](https://github.com/bwhitman/tulipcc/issues) or the [Discord](https://discord.gg/TzBFkUb8pG).
 We'll do our best to help out!